 About IBM World Trade Europe/Middle/East/africa Corporation

 International Business Machines (IBM) bets that cognition is the ignition for growth.
 The company is investing in it what is calls cognitive computing systems, led by the Watson artificial intelligence platform, that help customers analyze massive amounts of data to make better decisions.
-Among other areas the company is betting on for growth are analytics, artificial intelligence, security, cloud, blockchain, and quantum computing.
+Among other areas the company is betting on for growth are artificial intelligence, security, cloud, systems, quantum computing, and more.
 IBM's information technology, business services, and software units are among the largest in the world.
 While IBM has placed less emphasis on hardware, the company maintains enterprise server and data storage product lines that are among industry leaders.

 IBM manages its sprawling operations in five segments.

-Technology Services and Cloud Platforms, which generates about 45% of revenue, provides cloud, outsourcing, and other managed services focused on clients' enterprise IT infrastructure.
-Offerings include maintenance for IBM products and other technology platforms, as well as support.
+Global Technology Services, which generates more than a third of revenue, provides comprehensive IT infrastructure and platform services that create business value for clients.
+Offerings include maintenance for IBM products and other technology platforms as well as support.

-Global Business Services, about 20% of revenue, provides consulting, application management services, and global process services to help customers move their businesses to digital platforms.
+Global Business Services, more than 20% of revenue, provides consulting, application management services, and global process services to help customers move their businesses to digital platforms.

 Systems, about 10% of revenue, is IBM's hardware business, providing technologies for hybrid cloud and cognitive workloads.
 The unit sells servers, storage systems, and operating systems software.
 The segment also designs semiconductor and systems technology in collaboration with IBM Research.